 2019 Summer Term Class Schedules & Fees

 Enrolment for this course requires a completed Enrolment Form and full payment of the course fee.
 Places in each class are limited to eight, and are available on a first-come, first-served basis, based on the date of enrolment.
-A number of our group courses fill in advance of their start dates, and early enrolment is recommended.
+Many of our group courses fill in advance of their start dates, and early enrolment is recommended.

 Purchasing this course as a gift?